NASA · ARTEMIS PROGRAM · HUMANS BACK TO THE MOON

 The two-lander competition is a significant shift from NASA's original approach.
 In 2021, NASA controversially selected only SpaceX's Starship as its human landing system, triggering a protest from Blue Origin.
 In October 2025, facing mounting concerns about Starship HLS timelines, NASA opened the competition again — essentially creating a backup option if Starship is not ready for Artemis IV.
 Both landers are now expected to be tested in Earth orbit during Artemis III in late 2027.

-In April 2026 — within days of Artemis II splashing down — NASA Administrator Jared Isaacman announced the cancellation of the Lunar Gateway space station and its replacement with something more ambitious: Project Ignition.
+In April 2026 — within days of Artemis II splashing down — NASA Administrator Jared Isaacman announced the cancellation of the Lunar Gateway space station and its replacement with something more ambitious: a permanent Moon Base.
+(NASA first unveiled the pivot under the name "Project Ignition"; it now refers to the programme simply as the Moon Base.)

 "We're not going to the Moon to plant a flag and leave.
 We're going to stay."